MahdMalik/HackReason/README.md

+Autis(CASP) is a friendly, easy-to-use AI chatbot that gives people 24/7 access to a autism screening tool to best estimate their case of autism and where they lie on the spectrum based on 7 criteria as outlines by "The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition".

 To run this repository:
 To run, install next.js, pull the github repo to a repository, and run "npm install @mui/material @emotion/react @emotion/styled @mui/icons-material @google/generative-ai" and other dependencies.